silent-code/RoboND-Rover-Project/writeup.md

 [image3]: ./calibration_images/example_rock1.jpg

-### Here I briefly list the stages and steps of the project.
+### Here I briefly review the stages and steps of the project.

 **The stages of this project were as follows:**